InkBrownell/multiple-custody/README.md

 This project builds upon Shamir's Secret Sharing Scheme in order to provide a mechanism for arbitrary key-sharing schemas.

+## WARNING: This is a toy project.
+Don't use it for anything security-critical.

+While I believe this project is safe, I'm not a security expert.
+I don't have the skills to evaluate whether the methods used here are safe.

 ## Schemas

 A schema is a JSON file, formatted like so: